Antioch through the Ages - Archaeology and History

 Antioch was unique among the great cities of the classical world for its position at the crossroads between the Mediterranean Sea and the Asian continent and for being a new foundation of the Hellenistic age that shrunk almost to insignificance in the modern era.
 Students in this course will get exclusive access to the archives and artifacts of the Princeton Antioch excavations of the 1930s.
 In the 2019 course, the focus will be on the Bath F Complex, the site of the greatest concentration of materials datable to the transition from the classical and late antique periods to the Islamic era.

 Alan M. Stahl

-Intro to the Islamic Scholarly Tradition
+An Introduction to the Islamic Scholarly Tradition

 NES 502 / MED 502

 The course offers a hands-on introduction to such basic genres of medieval scholarship as biography, history, tradition, and Koranic exegesis, taught through the intensive reading of texts, mostly in Arabic.
-The syllabus varies according to the interests of the students and the instructor.

 Michael A. Cook

-REL 504 / HLS 525
+REL 504 / HLS 525 / CLA 535